 And many people, including me, have bought into it.
+I’ve done the diet diary on MyFitnessPal and have dabbled in colouring books – along with 12 million other people in 2015.
 ‘Hyyge’ has inspired ‘9 ways to be more Danish’ guides in women’s magazines and the BBC calls it “a heart-warming lesson”.
-I’ve done the diet diary on MyFitnessPal and have dabbled in colouring books (albeit for friends’ birthday presents) – along with 12 million other people in 2015.
 Mindfulness app The Headspace has over three million users and is worth £25m.

 But recently, the very movement that is supposed to make us calm, floaty, successful people has started to feel like a bit too much.
 Off the top of my head, we are now deemed to be killing it if we can fit yoga, juicing, meditation, #squadgoals, glowing skin, charity work, some sort of extra curricular learning, mind blowing sex and (oh yeah) WORK into one day.
 With the end goal of what?
 Running ourselves into the ground?

-What was once a little, helpful trend that you could take or leave is now difficult to avoid.
+What was once a well-meaning trend that you could take or leave is now difficult to avoid.
 I can’t eat a bar of chocolate without worrying about the impact on my blood sugar and life expectancy.
-I can’t watch GBBO without feeling I should make a showstopper too – and of course, make enough to wow and treat my boyfriend, my workmates, his workmates, the family next door…
+I can’t watch GBBO without feeling I should make a showstopper, too.

-I know I’m going to lack ‘that glow’ if I don’t run for a week, or eat avocado on bread instead of a dried out Ryvita.
+I know I’ll lack ‘that glow’ if I don’t run for a week, or eat avocado on bread instead of a Ryvita.
 I can’t remember the last time I fell asleep thinking about a lovely holiday or plans for the weekend.
 It’s work, or self-improvement, or what I should do tomorrow to be fulfilled, and interesting, and good to talk to at dinner parties.

 And ‘hyyge’?
-Well I haven’t read much about this – how much do we need to make of a dressed-up word for cosy.
+How much do we need to make of a dressed-up word for cosy.
 Yes, we’d all quite like a cosy home and live like the Danish.
 Get a throw.